-The deployment problem exists in many variants in the scientific literature [23], [24], [25], [26].
-The two most common scenarios where researchers propose deployment techniques are (i) service placement and (ii) service offloading.
+The deployment problem exists in many variants in the scientific literature [23]-[26].
+The two most common scenarios where researchers propose deployment techniques are: 1) service placement and 2) service offloading.
 The former migrates services that reside in the cloud closer to the edge of the network, i.e., on edge or fog nodes.
 In contrast, the latter moves services from resource-constrained devices, e.g., smartphones, to nearby edge nodes, in an attempt to preserve the energy of devices.
-Brogi et al. [27] propose a deployment technique having as objective the latency and bandwidth.
-As a result, the proposed solution provides Quality of Service (QoS) aware deployments of IoT applications on a target fog computing architecture.
-Scoca et al. [28] propose a latency, bandwidth, and resource-aware scheduling algorithm that finds a mapping of services to edge nodes.
+Brogi and Forti [27] proposed a deployment technique having as objective the latency and bandwidth.
+As a result, the proposed solution provides Quality of Service (QoS)-aware deployments of IoT applications on a target fog computing architecture.
+Scoca et al. [28] proposed a latency, bandwidth, and resource-aware scheduling algorithm that finds a mapping of services to edge nodes.
 The approach uses a score-based technique that evaluates the target edge nodes and communication links and computes a scoring mapping for each service.
 The main objective of this technique is to guarantee optimal service quality.
-In [29], Redowan et al. introduce a latency-aware technique aiming to deploy the application's modules on fog computing such that it satisfies all objectives.
-The approach has two objectives, i.e., (i) to satisfy the application's latency requirements and (ii) to optimize the utilization of the node's available resources.
-Liu et al. [30] propose a task offloading technique that aims to minimize the system cost, i.e., energy and latency.
+Mahmud et al. [29] introduced a latency-aware technique aiming to deploy the application's modules on fog computing such that it satisfies all objectives.
+The approach has two objectives, i.e.: 1) to satisfy the application's latency requirements and 2) to optimize the utilization of the node's available resources.
+Liu et al. [30] proposed a task offloading technique that aims to minimize the system cost, i.e., energy and latency.
 This technique groups the users into clusters based on their priorities and decided if a cluster should run all its tasks locally or should be offloaded to an edge server.
-Grosu et al. [31] introduce an online heuristic algorithm based on Mixed Integer Linear Program to deploy multi-components applications on edge computing platforms.
+Bahreini and Grosu [31] introduced an online heuristic algorithm based on the mixed-integer linear program to deploy multicomponents applications on edge computing platforms.
 As we can see, all approaches strive to achieve at least one objective, i.e., latency.
 However, the deployment problem is implemented as a resource allocation optimization problem leveraging assumptions about the application model.

-Note that, in the presented related work, some solutions consider as target deployment platforms either fog or edge computing paradigms.
+Note that in the presented related work, some solutions consider as target deployment platforms either fog or edge computing paradigms.
 These two paradigms have the same underlying premise of migrating computational resources closer to the edge of the network [6].
-Therefore, from the perspective of EdgeFlow, using one paradigm over the other poses no impact on the EdgeFlow functionality - in both cases, the available resources are shared between the participant devices.
-We differentiate ourselves from the aforementioned related work from two big perspectives: we (i) extend the FBP paradigm with new timing requirements and (ii) propose a new deployment technique.
+Therefore, from the perspective of EdgeFlow, using one paradigm over the other poses no impact on the EdgeFlow functionality-in both cases, the available resources are shared between the participant devices.
+We differentiate ourselves from the aforementioned related work from two big perspectives: we 1) extend the FBP paradigm with new timing requirements and 2) propose a new deployment technique.
 With the former, we allow the developer to define new timing requirements for each application component and communication link.
 Moreover, we introduce a new timing constraint for multiple communication flows, i.e., the developer can define individual delays for many communication flows of different sizes.
 The latter technique can find feasible or optimal deployment strategies, fulfilling the timing and resource requirements.
 Furthermore, since we are using CP, the technique can validate the application's timing and resource requirements considering the target edge computing platform.